Welcome to Class 5

 In Literacy this half term, we are reading ‘Cook’s Cook’ by Gavin Bishop.
 We will be following the 1768 journey of James Cook’s H.M.S.
 Endeavour with his ship’s cook, the one-handed John Thompson, as story teller.
 Through real recipes from the ship’s galley, events on board and the places the ship travelled on its way to the Pacific, the book tells multiple stories.
 Our written work will be based around our class text, and we will be practicing key grammar skills and extending our vocabulary, as well as writing our own diary entries as a member of James Cook’s crew as they come into difficulties in the open water.

 We will be continuing our sea voyage theme through the picture book “Island” by Mark Janssen, bursting with beautiful illustrations and packed full of imagination, this fantastic story will stimulate us to write a setting description showcasing the wonders of life at sea.
 Maria Kuzniar’s swashbuckling tale, “The Ship of Shadows” has it all – storms in jars, magic kraken bells, lost cities and a truly unique pirate ship!
-We can’t wait for you to read the fantasy adventure narratives we write, inspired by the story.
+We look forward to sharing our brilliant writing creations with you.

 In Maths, we are use our mastery approach to our lessons, developing our reasoning and problem solving skills and gaining a deeper understanding of key mathematical concepts.
 We will be focusing mainly on place value – learning numbers up to 1 million, comparing ordering and rounding numbers – as well as increasing our knowledge of the four operations.
 We will constantly be revisiting our times tables we have already learnt, becoming more confident with recalling our times table facts, as they are vital to so many different areas of Maths.

-After half term, our topic will change to materials.
+In Science, we will be looking at materials.
 Through a range of exciting experiments, we will explore reversible changes, including, evaporating, filtering, sieving, melting and dissolving.

 History and Geography